FAQs

 • What is the difference between a heat pump and a furnace?

-A heat pump uses the outdoor condensing unit to generate heat, whereas a furnace only distributes air without producing heat.
-Installing both a heat pump and furnace can provide energy-efficient heating, with the furnace acting as a backup during extremely cold periods.
+A heat pump utilizes the outdoor condensing unit to provide heat, while a furnace only distributes air without generating heat.
+Combining a heat pump with a furnace can offer energy-efficient heating, with the furnace serving as a backup during extremely cold weather.
+When you need furnace repair, be sure to call us!